 Made up by a community of photographers that upload massive collections of HQ public domain photos under CC0, Pixabay provides one of the best stock photography choices in the marketplace.
 Moreover, you can filter each photo by category, size, and color.

 Using Divi to create a restaurant or fast-food website?
 Then Foodies Feed is the solution for you.
 Each image is from real food that customers are used to seeing and tasting, and the photos also feature restaurant staff and carefully arranged food.
 Learn more here.

 Pikwizard is a library of over 1 million stock photos and counting.
-The best thing about this stock photo agency is that they feature tons of photos from people doing things, which is pretty rare in most stock photo websites.
+The best thing about this stock photo agency is that they feature tons of photos of people doing things, which is pretty rare on most stock photo websites.

 Using photography helps you enrich your content and make your website attractive.
 But chances are, there are rules for using every photograph available on the Internet, and you must respect them.

 Make sure that you read and understand the nitty-gritty of each copyright and license for a specific photo before you decide to use it, and when not sure, use an image from the public domain sector or with a CC license.